impratikpati-web/Analysis_of_Consumer_Behavior_for_Strategic_Growth/README.md

 This repository contains a comprehensive end-to-end data analytics project designed to decode complex shopping patterns and translate them into actionable business intelligence.
 By integrating financial acumen with technical analysis, this project demonstrates how data-driven strategies can optimize revenue and market positioning.

 ## Project Overview

+This project focuses on analyzing consumer shopping patterns to drive data-driven decision-making and strategic business growth.
+By leveraging SQL for data extraction, Python for exploratory data analysis (EDA), and Power BI for visualization, I have uncovered key demographic trends and purchasing behaviors that influence revenue.

+The goal is to move beyond raw data to provide actionable insights, such as identifying high-value customer segments and optimizing marketing strategies based on age, gender, and spending habits.